potash/tufte-jekyll/_posts/2017-10-10-chicago-parks.md

 {% higherground park566    -87.53085 41.74773 'https://i.imgur.com/mCg3C5H.jpg' 2614 %}

+TODO: something about south side. industrial and military.
+I'll conclude with a bonus:

-## Bonus: Calumet Breakwater (6,066 ft)
+## Calumet Breakwater (6,066 ft)
-It's not on park land but I can't resist including this concrete barrier that stretches more than TODO miles into Lake Michigan to protect Calumet Harbor.
+It's not a park, but I can't resist including this concrete barrier that protects Calumet Harbor, stretching more than TODO miles into Lake Michigan.
+The lighthouse at the end is technically in Indiana waters!

 {% higherground calumet    -87.50793 41.73683 'https://i.imgur.com/SxfN0JY.jpg' 6066 %}